Rush of Ikorr Rule Book v1.1

 Summon: When this champion enters the battlefield.

-Support: Give attack value to specific target.
-“Support Greek” would give target Greek champion additional attack.
+Support: During your Action Phase, you may activate this champion’s Support Ability and give this champion’s attack value to a target champion until the end of the turn.
+For example, “Support Greek” would give target Greek champion additional attack.
 When a champion supports, it cannot attack or raid that same turn, neither before nor after.

 Swift: May attack the turn it was summoned.